 - A long, cold proof

-Before writing this I pulled out my trusty Moleskine notebook and paged through the handwritten (and flour-ridden) pages to find any scribbled “ah-ha” moments or little notes jotted down in the margin, along with a few curse words peppered throughout, and have bundled them up into this entry (sans curse words to keep it clean).
-A compendium of sorts containing my insights, breakthroughs and ah-ha moments.
+Before writing this post, I pulled out my trusty notebook and paged through the handwritten (and flour-ridden) pages to find any scribbled “ah-ha” moments or little notes jotted down in the margin, along with a few curse words peppered throughout, and have bundled them up into this entry (sans curse words to keep it clean).
+A compendium of sorts containing my insights, breakthroughs, and ah-ha moments.

-But at the same time Giusto’s Artisan Bread flour calls to me.
-I have consistently made incredible loaves with their flour, I only wish it was organic.
-Nevertheless, I find myself ordering a box of it here and there and enjoy the results every time.
-Of course, as I mentioned before, try whatever is local first (sadly my source for good quality, organic flour is no longer) and what you like.
+I have consistently made incredible loaves with Giusto's flour; I only wish it was organic.
+Nevertheless, I find myself ordering a box of it here and there and enjoying the results every time.
+Of course, as I mentioned before, try whatever is local first (sadly, my source for local, organic flour is no longer) and what you like.

 My Best Sourdough Recipe